a-urq/ecape-parcel-py/README.md

 ![RAP_aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa](https://github.com/a-urq/ecape-parcel-py/assets/114271919/90b381ff-7cfa-47c6-84b6-cce2739f8dbb)

 This parcel trace may look a little different than you were expecting.
 As part of Dr. Peters's work with deriving lapse rate formulas that considered entrainment, he also accounted for the effect of cloud condensate on the density of the parcel, and therefore the buoyancy.
 When accounting for this, the parcel is said to be undergoing "irreversible adiabatic ascent".
-I usually call it "true adiabatic ascent" since I usually don't feel like explaining what's so irreversible about it.
+I sometimes refer to it as "true adiabatic ascent" for simplicity.

  This causes two noticeable effects from what we're used to.